 Building a new transfer station allows SWS to continue operations with minimal impact to customers.
 It also improves safety and reduces wait times for all users.
 A new facility will also provide additional recycling options that save residents money in the long-term by extending the life of the Anchorage Regional Landfill.

-The project is currently in the design phase.
+The project is currently under construction and expected to open in early 2023.
 You can learn more about the project and offer comment on it here.

 When do the rates go into effect?